What is the Regional Arts Development Fund?

 RADF 2020-21 promotes the role and value of arts, culture and heritage as key drivers of diverse and inclusive communities and strong regions.
 RADF invests in local arts and cultural priorities, as determined by local communities, across Queensland.

 From 2015, Councils have delivered locally tailored RADF programs based on the identified priorities, opportunities and capacities of their local communities.
 This means that RADF may look different from place to place in order to best respond to the ways of working and aspirations of local communities.
 Carpentaria Shire Council has a RADF Committee.
 The RADF Committee consists of local artists and cultural workers, members of cultural groups, members of local organisations or associations, people active in their community, and is ratified as an advisory committee to Council.

-For further information on RADF please contact your local council.
+For further information on RADF please contact council.
 For information on other Arts Queensland programs and opportunities please visit www.arts.qld.gov.au.

-- Build local cultural capacity, cultural innovation and community pride; and
+- build local cultural capacity, cultural innovation and community well-being

 - Produces or contributes to high quality arts and cultural initiatives for local communities.